luckas1984/givefreely-be-coding-challenge/README.md

-## Simplified Affiliate Program Management System
+## Affiliate Program Management System
 ### Background

 Your company runs an affiliate program, where partners (affiliates) can earn commissions by referring customers.
 You are tasked to create a backend system to manage this program.
 The system should handle basic operations like linking customers to affiliates and providing a basic commission report.